Ukraine flag

 Integration of two-factor authentication (2FA/MFA) for your Aruba ClearPass is now complete.
 If you have other questions, contact Protectimus customer support service.

-Barracuda SSL VPN 2FA
+Configuring Two-Factor Authentication for Barracuda SSL VPN

 This Barracuda SSL VPN 2FA guide shows how to enable two-factor authentication (2FA / MFA) for Barracuda SSL VPN using the Protectimus Cloud 2FA Service or On-Premise 2FA Platform.